StarRocks/starrocks/docs/table_design/table_types/unique_key_table.md

 DISTRIBUTED BY HASH(order_id) BUCKETS 8;
 ```

+> **NOTICE**
+>
+> - When you create a table, you must specify the bucketing column by using the `DISTRIBUTED BY HASH` clause.
+For detailed information, see [bucketing](../Data_distribution.md#design-partitioning-and-bucketing-rules).
+> - Since v2.5.7, StarRocks can set the number of buckets (BUCKETS) automatically when a table is created or a partition is added.
+You no longer need to manually set the number of buckets.
+For detailed information, see [determine the number of buckets](../Data_distribution.md#determine-the-number-of-buckets).

 ## Usage notes

 - Take note of the following points about the primary key of a table: